Visionatrix/VixFlowsDocs/docs/FlowsDeveloping/technical_information.md

 **You can specify multiple URLs or paths to flow archives by separating them with semicolons `;`.**

-When element in the **FLOWS_URL** ends with `/`, Visionatrix fetches an archive with flows appropriate for its version:
+When an element in the **FLOWS_URL** ends with `/`, Visionatrix fetches an archive with flows appropriate for its version:

 - For development versions, it fetches `flows.zip`.
 - For release versions, it fetches `flows-X.Y.zip`, where `X.Y` matches the major and minor Visionatrix version numbers.